simongeilfus/Cinder-Runtime/README.md

 *Runtime* is a developement tool that enables fast iteration and prototyping through c++ code hot-swapping.
 It is lightweight, use your native compiler and is integrated with your IDE and debugger. *Runtime* compilation happens as seamlessly as possible using your IDE error report system and debugger tools.

 One of the core principle of this library is to be able to disappear completly when you don't need it.
 Every pieces of *Runtime* are designed to become *no-op* when building in `Release` or `Debug` mode.
 There's a very light setup code to get things running and all of it disappear as soon as you switch to a non runtime target.
-This makes integrating *Runtime* in production without the fears and investments of big dependencies.
+This makes it easier to integrate *Runtime* in production without the fears and investments of big dependencies.

 ### Making a `class` runtime-compilable.

-#### `RT_WATCH_HEADER` / `RT_WATCH_IMPL`
+#### `RT_DECL` / `RT_IMPL`
 The easiest way to get a `class` watched by the runtime compiler is to use the following macros in both your header and implementation file:

 `MyClass.h`